Monitoring Dehydration in Older People

 - Sleepiness

-If you detect the following signs in someone you are caring for, these are serious and you could seek help straight away without delay
+If you detect any of the following signs in someone you are caring for, these are serious and you should seek help from a doctor or healthcare professional straight away:

 - Dizziness